Efficient building and systems technology

 Brainergy Park - MachBrain

-Feasibility study for the energy supply of Brainergy Park Jülich
+Feasibility study for the energy supply of the Brainergy Park Jülich

-What began as the planning of an inter-communal industrial estate with a classic settlement mix on the former "Deutsche Welle" site has, thanks to the active participation of many regional drivers (municipalities, chambers, research and business), achieved an innovation dynamic that is also unparalleled supraregionally.
-Against the backdrop of the structural change in the Rhenish coalfield and with the unique regional research landscape for the topics of energy and digitalisation behind them, the initiators - these are the municipalities of Jülich, Niederzier and Titz - are jointly tackling a sustainable lighthouse project for the energy transition.
+What began as the planning of an inter-municipal industrial estate with a classic mix of settlements on the former "Deutsche Welle" site has, thanks to the active involvement of many regional drivers (municipalities, chambers, research and industry), achieved a dynamic of innovation that is also unrivalled supraregional.
+Against the backdrop of structural change in the Rhenish mining area and with the unique regional research landscape for the topics of energy and digitalisation behind them, the initiators - the municipalities of Jülich, Niederzier and Titz - are jointly tackling a sustainable lighthouse project for the energy transition.

-The project goal of the SIJ is to support the planning and integration of an energy concept for the Brainergy Hub, the central office, conference and administration building with technical infrastructure and real laboratory.
+The aim of the SIJ project is to support the planning and integration of an energy concept for the Brainergy Hub, the central office, conference and administration building with technical infrastructure and a real-life laboratory.
 This will become a supraregional thematic communication, event and knowledge transfer platform (specialist workshops, symposia, industry and association meetings and events).
-Furthermore, it will be an interface and a communication channel in and for the region, in which citizens, companies and stakeholders will be informed about the structural change as well as about stakeholder-specific opportunities and measures in the context of the energy transition in the form of a knowledge transfer platform.
+It will also be an interface and a communication channel in and for the region, in which citizens, companies and stakeholders will be informed about structural change as well as actor-specific opportunities and measures in the context of the energy transition in the form of a knowledge transfer platform.

-For this purpose, energy concepts with different objectives will be developed and a catalogue of requirements with a high level of innovation and possibilities for certification, from grey energy, to the operation of the building, to the use of renewable energy sources, with the aim of constructing a climate-positive building.
-The final energy concept and requirements serve as the planning basis for the planner competition.
+To this end, energy concepts with different objectives are being developed and a catalogue of requirements with a high level of innovation and certification options, from grey energy and the operation of the building to the use of renewable energy sources, is being drawn up with the aim of constructing a climate-positive building.
+The final energy concept and the requirements serve as the planning basis for the planning competition.

 Our tasks: